richie48/random-type/README.md

 Open localhost:5500 in your browser to play!
 ![App Screenshot](./screenshot.png)

-📚 Inspired By
-Based on vanillawebprojects.com's typing game for learning and refreshers.
+📚 Inspired By vanillawebprojects.com's typing game for learning and refreshers.